HL7/fhir-shorthand/input/pagecontent/index.md

 * Lines 1 and 2 defines aliases for the LOINC and SNOMED-CT code systems.
 * Line 4 declares the intent to create a profile with the name CancerDiseaseStatus.
 The name is typically title case and should be "computer-ready" (i.e., suitable for code generation).
 * Line 5 says that this profile will be based on Observation.
 Specifying the parent is required.
 * Line 6 gives an id for this profile.
-The id is often not the same as a the profile name, and typically follows the convention of putting the IG short name first, followed by hyphenated version of the profile name.
-If the id is not specified, the name of the profile will be used for the id.
+The id is used to create the globally unique URL for the profile.
+The URL is composed of the IG’s canonical URL, the instance type (always `StructureDefinition` for profiles), and the profile’s id.
 * Line 7 is a human-readable title for the profile.
 * Line 8 is the description that will appear in the IG on the profile's page.
 * Line 9 is the start of the rule section of the profile.
 The first rule creates an extension using the standalone extension, `EvidenceType`, gives it the local name `evidenceType`, and assigns the cardinality 0..*. _EvidenceType is defined on line 30._